-Our son Jacob Katz was born on the 30th of April 2001.
+Our son Jacob Katz was born on the 30th of April, 2001.
 After 12 hours of labor our healthy baby boy was born.
-Moments later the doctor walked over to me and said “I don’t want you to be alarmed but one of your son’s legs is shorter than the other”.
+Moments later the doctor walked over to me and said, “I don’t want you to be alarmed but one of your son’s legs is shorter than the other”.
 I was a little surprised but I was so elated to see my beautiful bundle of joy that it didn’t really sink in.
 All I cared about was that he was a healthy baby boy smiling up at me.

 We learned that PFFD is a condition where a baby is born with one leg shorter than the other.
 In Jacob’s case his left femur never grew as long as his right femur while in the womb.
 PFFD is a condition that affects 1 in 200,000 babies and there is no known cause.
 We had tears running down our faces as we realized the impact of what this would mean for our son Jacob.

 WORLD RENOWNED ORTHOPEDIC SURGEON DR. PALEY

-The treatment for the regular PFFD condition is to lengthen Jacob’s leg up to 3 inches at a time requiring surgeries and stretching his femur bone with an external fixator and intensive physical therapy every day for three to four months while wearing the fixator.
+The treatment for the regular PFFD condition is to lengthen Jacob’s leg up to 3 inches at a time requiring mutiple surgeries (until the age of 17), and stretching his femur bone with an external fixator and intensive physical therapy every day for four months while wearing the fixator.
+Then another four months of consolidation (hardening the bone).
 However, before we could begin down the long road of limb lengthening, Jacob would have to have a super-hip surgery to stabilize his hip.
-Otherwise, the risks of complications, such as dislocations, and fractures, could outweigh the benefits.
+Otherwise, the risks of complications, such as dislocations, and fractures, would outweigh the benefits.
 Dr. Paley was the only one in the world that had the confidence and the track record to take Jacob as a patient.

 LIMB LENGTHENING 2007